TIBHannover/oersi-frontend/README.md

 ### React JS:

-The Web App is made with React JS and using Reactive Search to connect to Elasticsearch.
+The Web App is made with React JS and connects to the SIDRE backend Elasticsearch endpoint.
 It provides the user interface to make search queries or add items to Elasticsearch.

+## Setup locally

+### Prerequisites

+- Node.js
+- npm

+### Installation

+1. Clone the repository
+2. Install dependencies with `npm install`
+3. Adjust your SIDRE instance configuration in `public/config/config.js`
+4. Start the development server with `npm start`

 ## Available Scripts